 AMC Entertainment Holdings (NYSE: AMC)

 AMC Entertainment, the popular movie theater chain, is arguably the second most popular stock in the category.
 Like many other companies, the coronavirus outbreak led to significant hardship for AMC.
-Theaters pack large crowds of people into small rooms, which becomes a playground for communicable diseases, like coronavirus.
+Theaters pack large crowds of people into small rooms, which becomes a playground for communicable diseases, like COVID-19.

 During the pandemic, the company was forced to close its doors entirely for an extended period.
 However, while it was unable to earn revenue, the bills kept piling up.
 This led to the company burning through billions of dollars in cash and financially crippling what was once a thriving business.